SaiKiran-Adepu/TRAIN-TICKET-RESERVATION-SYSTEM/README.md

-# SKA Train Ticket Reservation System
+# Train Ticket Reservation System
 The Application is mainly based on the IRCTC web application here passengers can allowed to book a reservation ticket while login in the application to achieve this i am used Technologies front end Html, CSS, JS Backend JAVA JSP, and Database MYSQL in this project there are 3 main modules